davidchambers/cheerio/Readme.md

 //=> <li class="apple" id="favorite">Apple</li>
 ```

-> See http://api.jquery.com/attr/ for more information
+See http://api.jquery.com/attr/ for more information.

 #### .val( [value] )

 Method for getting and setting the value of input, select, and textarea.
 Note: Support for `map`, and `function` has not been added yet.

     $('input[type="text"]').val()
     => input_text